 The infamous draft crypto bill titled “Banning of Cryptocurrency and Regulation of Official Digital Currency Bill, 2019” is still out there, a bill that proposes a ban on any kind of cryptocurrency trading.
 And while the inter-ministerial committee that studied it did encourage the greater adoption of DLT and blockchain, its anti-crypto stance did not please most in the larger crypto-community as many believe that the committee failed to grasp the importance of crypto.

-The chairman on the day of the official release of the report tweeted,
+In fact, the chairman on the day of the official release of the report had tweeted,

 Committee is very receptive and supportive of distributed ledger technologies and recommends its widespread use in delivering financial services.
 It also opens up door for a possible official digital rupee.
 Private crypto currencies are of no real value.
 Rightly banned.

 — Subhash Chandra Garg (@Subhashgarg1960) July 22, 2019

 What impact will the SC’s judgment have on the draft bill?
 Well, not much, probably, but according to Gaurav Dahake, CEO of Bitbns, the bill might be tabled before the Indian parliament by the Monsoon session.
 By then, what might be the status of the review petition the respondents are planning to file?
 Well, who knows?